What Can I Watch Without A TV Licence

 TV Licence Site & Letters Say I Can’t I Watch Youtube / Amazon Prime etc

 Yes this has appeared recently on the TV Licensing website and in their letters, they are sort of right, but also sort of wrong at the same time.
+This video will help you.
+Or watch it on youtube by clicking here

 Help I Got Letter Saying I’m Getting A Visit